stefandoorn/magento2-console-productlist/README.md

 # magento2-console-productlist

-Easy console module to get product list
+Easy console module to show a product list on the console (with some filters available).

 ## Background